-Some data standards may not require the use of all defined data elements to be collected in any given study.
-For example, the Study Data Tabulation Model Implementation Guide (SDTMIG) classifies variables as required, expected, or permissible.
+Not every data element included in a standard's underlying data model is fit for purpose for every trial.
+The use of the word 'required' in this document generally indicates a requirement by the Agency and not any external organization.
+Any use of the word 'required' that would have a different meaning will be explained in the text.
+For example, the Study Data Tabulation Model Implementation Guide (SDTMIG)6 classifies variables as required, expected, or permissible.
+This use of the word 'required' by the Standards Data Organization does not necessarily indicate an Agency requirement.
 What data are collected and submitted is a decision that should be made based on scientific reasons, regulation requirements, and discussions with the review division.
 However, all study-specific data necessary to evaluate the safety and efficacy of the medical product should be submitted in conformance with the standards currently supported by FDA and listed in the Catalog.